Omar-Alaoui-sossi/Omnidirectional-Robot-contol-using-ROS-/README.md

 this project is related to the Robocup international challenge where the aim is the to creat a team of 5 midlesized robot to play a football game,in this github repository I am starting from scratch and I will keep uploading and boosting this project till the end of my academical studies .
 Untill now I managed to finish the conception phase and the control part of the robot's motion,all what is listed previously is coded using xml,yaml,python and bash.
-All the scripts provided are well commented and i will try to explained it better in the following sections of this readme file .
+All the scripts provided are well commented and i will try to explain it better in the following sections of this readme file .

 # Robot Conception: